Tariq-Mehmood-Malik/Kubernetes-Cluster-Ansible/README.md

 # Kubernetes Cluster Setup with Ansible

-This repository contains Ansible playbooks and SSH scripts for creating a Kubernetes cluster on Ubuntu nodes.
+This repository contains Ansible playbooks with SSH scripts for creating a Kubernetes cluster on Ubuntu nodes.

 ## Prerequisites
 - Ubuntu server nodes (at least 2) for the master and worker node.
-- SSH access to all nodes
+- SSH access to all nodes.
-- Ansible installed on your local machine
+- Ansible installed on your local machine.

 ## Setup Steps